yuchien704/Data_and_Code_GPMMCM/README.md

        (2) 'faithful.RData' collecting the fitting results of the 14 GPMM-CM models to the old faithful data with interval-censored and missing values, where g ranging from 1 to 5;
        (3) 'faithful_01.RData' collecting the fitting results of the 14 GPMM-CM models to the old faithful data, where g ranging from 1 to 5;
        (4) 'hawks.RData' collecting the fitting and classification results of the 3-component GPMM-CM with 14 parsimonious structures to the hawks data with missing values and synthetic censored values;
-       (5) 'vdeq_01.RData' collecting the censored proportions, sample means, and sample deviations for the original VDEQ data; and
-       (6) 'VDEQ_02.RData' collecting the fitting results of the 14 GPMM-CM models to the standardized (scaled) VDEQ data including censored values, where g varies from 1 to 5.

-       (7) The subfolder 'source', which contains the hawks dataset and the vdeq dataset used in Section 5.
+       (5) The subfolder 'source', which contains the hawks dataset used in Section 5.

 './Data/source'
 	subfolder contains

-    	(1) 'Hawks.csv' for the hawks dataset usued in Section 5.3; (2) 'moesm.txt' for the vdeq dataset used in Section 5.2; and (3) 'moesm.cen.txt' for vdeq dataset indicated the detection limits of each variable in the 'moesm.txt' dataset.
+    	(1) 'Hawks.csv' for the hawks dataset usued in Section 5.3;

 #### Subfolder: ./Results ####
 './Results/'
        contains